Even More Broken News

 First one.
 It's a lot of pee, man.

-Sorry, it's a lot of pee.
+Sorry, it's a lot of pea.

 Gallons?
 It's a lot of pea.
 How does he know it's gallons?
 Is it in containers?
 Yeah.

-Well, if it's in containers, I have to ask again, how does he know it's
+Well, if it's in containers, I have to ask again, how does he know it's pea?

-I'm sure there was some tests protocol going on here.
-I'll show you.
+Speaker 1 I'm sure there was some tests protocol going on here.
+I'll show you, I'll show you a picture of what we're looking at.

 I gotta say, that's the apple juice pea.
-What is this, Pinola oil?
+What is this, pinola oil?

-Yeah,
+Speaker 1 Yeah,

 yeah.
 Anyway, glad we're starting off with this one.